East Asian Studies

 3. completion of two terms of language courses at the third-year level at Yale.

-Eight courses With the exception of East Asian language classes, all classes must be at the graduate level (either a code 500 or above class, or an undergraduate class approved for graduate credit).
+Eight Courses With the exception of East Asian language classes, all classes must be at the graduate level (either a code 500 or above class, or an undergraduate class approved for graduate credit).
 If approved by the DGS, one graduate course taken for a grade of Satisfactory/Unsatisfactory in other departments or programs in which these courses are counted toward that department/program’s requirements will be counted toward the eight-course requirement.

 A maximum of four East Asian language classes can be counted toward degree requirements.
 Four of the eight courses must be East Asian studies classes.
 These four classes may include: